What is a Great Circle?

 If not visual between MDA and MAPt, a Go-around must be initiated.

-What is RVSM?
+What is wing loading?

-What is RVSM?
+What is wing loading?

 You have reached the end of the test!Share LinkFinish